DevOumaima/KhairMorocco-donate/README.md

 ## Khair Morocco Donation Website
 this website designed to promote unity, donations, and volunteering for students in Morocco.
 Built with HTML, and CSS, it serves as a platform for a student-led initiative to support underprivileged children through clothing donations and community outreach.
-The site emphasizes accessibility, mobile-friendliness, and a clean, modern design inspired by Moroccan themes.

 ## Featurs
 - User-Friendly Interface with clear sections.